The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments: Modeling Design Tradeoffs

-We confirmed that static stability limits the robot's capabilities by fixing the force gauge to the ground facing up and facing horizontally.
-We disabled the robot's force limits, retracted its arm, and teleoperated it to slowly apply loads.
-The robot pulled with $> 70\,N$ and lifted with $> 60\,N$ ($> 6.12\,kg$).
-To avoid damage, we did not apply max forces.
+We confirmed that static stability limits the robot's capabilities by fixing the force gauge to the ground near the robot.
+We disabled the robot's force limits and teleoperated it to pull with $> 70\,\si{\newton}$ and lift with $> 60\,\si{\newton}$ ($> 6.12\,\si{\kilogram}$).
+To avoid damage, we did not attempt to apply the maximum achievable forces.

-Our results demonstrate that the measured force and payload capabilities of the Stretch RE1 meet requirements reported for assistive tasks.
-For example, drawers and cabinet doors required $20\,N$ or less of pulling force to open \cite{jain2010complex, jain2013improving}.
-Face wiping and shaving required less than $10\,N$ of pushing force \cite{hawkins2012informing}.
-Objects prioritized for retrieval by people with disabilities weighed less than $1.2\,kg$ \cite{choi2009list}.
+The stably achievable forces and payloads are sufficient for assistive tasks reported in the literature, including opening many drawers and cabinet doors ($< 20\,\si{\newton}$ of pulling force) \cite{jain2010complex, jain2013improving}, face wiping and shaving ($< 10\,\si{\newton}$ of pushing force) \cite{hawkins2012informing}, and lifting objects prioritized for retrieval by people with disabilities ($< 1.2 \, \si{\kilogram}$) \cite{choi2009list}.